honorcoding/itwmedical-products/README.md

 The itwmedical.com website uses the twentytwentythree theme, which is a block theme.
 This means that the actual template is not found in the Wordpress files.
 Instead, the individual product page template was created in Appearance > Editor.
 That template handles the header/footer/sidebar.
 The shortcode [itw_medical_product_single_content] was placed in that template to refer to this template file (See: /templates/single-itw-product-content.php and /client/class-itw-product-client-view.php).
 Only the content can be modified here.
 The Appearance > Editor tool handles the remainder of the page.

+TODO: Add specific instructions for the twentytwentythree theme... (how to duplicate a template, etc)

-Alternatively, it is possible to add a page template to a Wordpress theme the old fashioned.
+Alternatively, it is possible to add a page template to a Wordpress theme the old fashioned way.
 Add a page named "page-itw-medical-product.php".
 (Simply copy the original page.php template).
 Then add the shortcode [itw_medical_product_single_content] where the content should go.

 #### 2. Permalinks